codio/knowledge/source/instructors/setupcourses/course-module-progress.rst

 Show a leaderboard in a bar representing each student's performance in the course from largest to smallest bar (best to worst) where performance = number of points earned on mandatory assignments / total number of points on mandatory assignments.

-Students can see their own details (name and performance) but details of all other students are anonymous (ie obfuscated) to them.
+Students can see their own details (name and performance) but details of all other students are blurred for them.

    .. image:: /img/class_administration/leaderboard.png
       :alt: Leaderboard

 ..
-Note:: Information of any test students in the course are excluded
+Note:: This information does not include test students.